 - Affix command hooks to wall

 - Tie cotton twine

 - Pretend play “laundry sorting” and other creative play!

 - Open-ended fine motor practice with clipping the cards on the string

 - Label kids’ closet and drawers with these clothing flashcards

 For those are learning both simplified and traditional Chinese, you can print out both Chinese versions and compare and match the characters!

 To see all hands-on literacy learning activities, please browse our activities by topic with your child(ren)!

 Bilingual English & Chinese Facebook Group

-Do you have other favorite ways to teach kids time?
+Do you have other favorite ways to teach kids Chinese?
 I’d love to hear your ideas!
 Please leave a comment with any questions, and I’ll try my best to answer them!
 Or better yet, join our Facebook group!
-Montessori-inspired Kids Learning Chinese and English is a community of parents worldwide who are excited to share bilingual book recommendations, Montessori tips, and learning materials!
+Montessori-inspired Kids Learning Chinese and English is a community of parents worldwide who are excited to share bilingual Montessori-friendly book recommendations, tips, and learning materials!